My Fair Wesen: Plot

 Renard (Sasha Roiz) places Adalind (Claire Coffee) in a hotel suite for safety and at her plea, he decides to stay with her overnight.

 Not feeling well with all the Wesen revelation and strange hospitality, Trubel decides to quietly leave, only to be stopped by Nick out on the porch, having anticipated her reaction.
 He claims that if she doesn't give his help a chance and runs off again, she could land up in jail for the murders she committed.
 This convinces her to stay and she returns to bed.
 Next morning he introduces Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner) and gets them to proper woge to her to prove that she doesn't need to be afraid of every Wesen.

 A couple discover Cammy's body in the woods.
 Nick and Hank (Russell Hornsby) go to investigate and decide to bring Trubel as a ride-along.
 Upon seeing the drained blood, distinctive bite mark and no razor used on the body, they decide to look for info/clues at the trailer.
 There, Hank finds that the characteristics belong to the Lebensauger and Nick remembers Ryan's case, a Wesen they've encountered before.
 They decide to check the last place where Cammy stayed but before leaving Trubel also finds an entry on a Siegbarste, a Wesen whom she claims killed her foster parents.

-Meanwhile, Ken tells one of the girls, Donna (Karissa Lee Staples) to find a replacement for Cammy to as to complete "their little family".
+Meanwhile, Ken tells one of the girls, Donna (Karissa Lee Staples) to find a replacement for Cammy so as to complete "their little family".

 Nick, Hank and Trubel arrive at the house where the owner introduces them to Megan (Mavil Avila), Cammy's roommate.
 Frustrated that Nick & Hank got no information, while later alone with her, Trubel threatens Megan, who's a Wesen, to reveal anything she knows about Cammy's whereabouts.
 Megan reveals that Cammy last saw Donna in a square downtown.
 They discuss with Renard that Donna may be looking for a replacement girl/thief.
 Meanwhile, Trubel talks with Wu (Reggie Lee) about not being comfortable with all the new experiences, causing him to remember the nightmares he experienced.